 Cetuximab is approved to be used alone or with other drugs to treat:

-- Squamous cell carcinoma of the head and neck that is:
+- Squamous cell carcinoma of the head and neck.
+It is used:

 Cetuximab is also being studied in the treatment of other types of cancer.